minhfarm/ComputingDesignProject/README.md

 ### Some example of use cases:

-We provide some intrustions for some commmon cases and the code for these cases:
+We provide some instructions for some common cases and the code for these cases:
 - Open the SQL in phpMyadmin and then use our provided code
   ![image](https://github.com/minhfarm/ComputingDesignProject/assets/125583435/2de0b23f-cf5e-4472-9ad5-16cccf9bb33e)